Equinoxxxxx/MulCPred_code/README.md

 # PIE
 python main.py --dataset_name PIE
 ```
+After training, the check point file and the training args file will be saved under ```../work_dir/models_1/SLE/[exp_id]/```, which will also be given in the training log.

 ## Customize concepts

+You can customize the kept concepts by specify the indices of concepts.
 ```
 # indices split by space, default for all concepts kept
 python test_custom_mask.py --ckpt_path /path/to/ckpt --args_path /path/to/train args --concept_indices 0 1 2 ...